What are Life Skills?

 In our Primary Plus classes, students complete tasks every five weeks which require organisation and team work.
 The topics of our Primary Plus materials are also geared towards real-world skills, such as what to do in an emergency, how to follow basic instructions, or developing empathy.
 These skills are motivating for the students, meaning that they are more engaged in the lesson and ultimately learn more English.

 Our Secondary students are exposed to much more complex themes in our themed lessons every term, such as online safety or bullying.
-These issues require teamwork, communication, and empathy to understand, and lead on to practical tasks which students can do inside and outside of the classroom as homework.
+These issues require teamwork, communication, and empathy, and lead on to practical tasks which students can do inside and outside the classroom as homework.